LIVESTREAMING: Here's a line-up of Wednesday's programmes on GhanaWeb TV

 Source: www.ghanaweb.com

-Today, we bring you a presser from the Ministry of Health with Kwaku Agyeman-Manu, Minister of Health.
-A repeat of Wonder Ami Hagan's tour at Shai Hills will also be aired.
+For today's programming, we bring you playbacks of the government town hall meeting in Takoradi on the proposed E-levy; George Ayisi's interactions with some Ghanaians about their perceptions of the E-levy on #SayItLoud as well as a tour of the Shai Hills resource reserve on People & Places with Wonder Ami Hagan.

-Joel Eshun takes to the streets of Accra to ask some Ghanaians about who they think deserves Black Stars' coaching job on Sports Debate.
+Joel Eshun also takes to the streets of Accra once again to ask some Ghanaians if they believe Chris Hughton and Otto Addo will be able to qualify Ghana for the 2022 world cup games.

-A playback of The Untold with Etsey Atisu will also come your way as Agnes Teiko Nyemi-Tei journeys us through the story of mothering a child with down syndrome.
+A repeat of Diallo Sumbry's conversation with Ike Anderson on the Diaspora Link and that of Sports Check with Perez Erzoah-Kwaw and former Minister of Youth and Sports, Mahama Ayariga will be aired.

+These and many other national events will be captured today on GhanaWeb TV.

 Watch the stream below: